joaoricardo000/joaoricardo000.github.io/about.md

 #### 24/05/1988 @ Florianópolis, SC - Brazil

 **I am a Software Developer passionate with simple, easy growing solutions.**
-I have a BSc in Computer Science and have been involved with software for 7+ years, mostly as a backend developer.
+I have a BSc in Computer Science and have been involved with software development for 7+ years, mostly as a backend engineer.

 I believe that only when different points of view and skills work together, that something good is achievable, and I enjoy being part of a small team working to create something great.